itzg/docker-minecraft-server/README.md

 Allows users to use flight on your server while in Survival mode, if they have a mod that provides flight installed.

     -e ALLOW_FLIGHT=TRUE|FALSE

+### Server name

+The server name (e.g. for bungeecord) can be set like:

+    docker run -d -e SERVER_NAME=MyServer ...

+### Server port

+> **WARNING:** only change this value if you know what you're doing.
+It is only needed when using host networking and it is rare that host networking should be used.
+Use `-p` port mappings instead.

+If you must, the server port can be set like:

+    docker run -d -e SERVER_PORT=25566 ...

+**however**, be sure to change your port mapping accordingly and be prepared for some features to break.

 ### Other server property mappings